ATTODataPortal/Documents-1/HowTo/HowToUpload.md

 ## 4.3 Links and Attachments

 Open your dataset.
-In the *Links-tab* you can create new links via the *Create-link-button* and or delete already existing links.
+In the *Links tab* you can create new links via the *Create link button* and or delete already existing links.

-Under the *Attachments-tab* you can upload new attachments and delete old ones.
+Under the *Attachments tab* you can upload new attachments and delete old ones.